MarTnquesada/tfm/README.md

     There exists a known bug that creates memory allocation problems for mappings of embeddings with dimension greater than 150 when using CUDA support.
     For this reason, mappings for embeddings of dimension >= 150 are calculated on CPU.
     To get all VecMap cross-mapped embeddings used in this work, use `tfm/crossmapping/vecmap/run.sh`.
    - **MUSE**.
 To get all MUSE cross-mapped embeddings used in this work, use `tfm/crossmapping/muse/run.sh`.
+Both VecMap and MUSE use a maximum vocabulary size of 20000.
-   - *Concat*.
+   - **Concat**.
 Trains FastText embeddings over a concatenation of monolingual corpora.
 To get all concat embeddings used in this work, use `tfm/embeddings/fasttext/run_concat.sh`.
    - **XLM**.

 ### Cross-lingual embedding evaluation